 We recommend bringing a phone or camera to take pictures of the materials.
 You will have to fill in a form, in which you agree to use the photos for a personal research project only.

 Make sure that you write down in which collection, box, and folder you found the document, so that you can list it as a resource.
 If you make photo from inside a book make sure you also photograph the title page for your bibliography.

-If you find books in the Rutgers library catalog that you would like to borrow for your research, you should be able to borrow them through an interlibrary loan at your local public library.
-This may include books that are part of the collections at SC/UA, depending on the condition of the item (Consult a staff member).
+Books at Special Collections and University Archives can not be borrowed through interlibrary loan.
+If you find other books in the Rutgers library catalog that you would like to borrow for your research, you should be able to borrow them through an interlibrary loan at your local public library.

 I can't read the handwriting of the old letters or diaries that I want to use.
 Can you help me read them?